kemzeb/habiter/README.md

 ## Essential To Do's
 * Implement statistical concepts that works nicely with the data under consideration
 * Make implementations more 'pythonic'
-* Provide explanations of math concepts that was utilized
+* Provide explanations of math concepts that is/will be utilized
 * Make the CLI globally-accessible
+* Package habiter using pip
 * Automate testing procedures